Find Out How Your Church Can Meet the Needs of Angel Tree Families All Year Long

 Studies indicate that mentoring by a caring adult is the single most effective strategy for building character and curbing destructive behavior.
 Prisoners' children often deal with a range of emotional and behavioral challenges that could extend into adulthood.

 Angel Tree equips churches to match vulnerable children with compassionate Christian mentors who will point them toward Jesus and help them stay on course for a bright future.
 The mentor is meant to be a friend, a coach, a confidant, and a role model.

 Learn more about Angel Tree mentoring.
 We can send you information to share with your church and help you find an organization or initiative in your area to assist with your mentoring ministry.

-GIVE A PRISONER'S CHILD A WEEK THEY'LL NEVER FORGET
+4) GIVE A PRISONER'S CHILD A SUMMER THEY'LL NEVER FORGET

-Every summer, thousands of Angel Tree children get the opportunity to attend a Christian summer camp on scholarships with the help of Angel Tree churches and caring supporters.
+Thousands of Angel Tree children have opportunities to attend Christian summer camps on scholarships with the help of Angel Tree churches and caring supporters.
 While the children are having a life-changing week at camp, their caregivers receive a much-needed break.

-Angel Tree Camping® gives a child an opportunity to have fun, fellowship with their peers, build relationships with caring camp counselors, and to experience the love of God in the great outdoors.
+Angel Tree Camping® gives a child an opportunity to have fun and fellowship with their peers.
+They may build relationships with caring camp counselors, as well as experience the love of God in the great outdoors.
 The growth that begins at camp is reinforced and nurtured when your church provides follow-up support for the kids after they return.